 The Kangaroo Island Wilderness Trail is categorised as a Grade 4 walking trail under the Australian Walking Track Grading System, meaning that some sections are long, rough and very steep and directional signage is at times limited.
 Bushwalking experience is recommended.
 For more information on Grade 4 walking trail guidelines see the Users Guide to the Australian Walking Track Grading System.

 How fit do I need to be to walk the trail?

 A good level of fitness is required to walk the trail.
-You can expect to walk between 3.5 and 7 hours a day, depending on your fitness level, weather conditions and time taken for breaks and wildlife viewing.
-If you need to build up your level of fitness prior to the walk, we recommend starting with a 30 minute daily walk and building up to 7 hours.
+You can expect to walk between 3.5 and 6.5 hours a day not including time for side trips.
+Walk durations will also depend on your fitness level, weather conditions, how much weight you are carrying, and how long you stop for wildlife viewing and rest breaks.
+If you need to build up your level of fitness prior to the walk, we recommend starting with a 30 minute daily walk and building up to 6.5 hours.
 Be sure to trial walking with the pack you intend to take so that you feel fully prepared.